Lab 10: Accessibility

 Step 1.2: Making the Scatterplot Keyboard Focusable (Optional)

-Similarly to how we fixed the accessibility of the pie chart, now, let’s fix the accessibility of the scatterplot we made in Lab 7.
+Similarly to how we fixed the accessibility of the bar chart, now, let’s fix the accessibility of the scatterplot we made in Lab 7.
 As you may recall, when we added information in step 3.1 to the tooltip, we also had a yellow squiggly line indicating an Accesibility warning.
 Take a look at your file src/routes/meta/+page.svelte - you should see something like this:

 To fix the accessibility issues, we should also add: